karenpayneoregon/console-apps/readme.md

 - Lots of developers tend to use ambiguous and/or short variable names.
 I promote using variable names that make sense, look at it and you know what it's for.
 I recommend the same to those reading this.
 - Find code which can be used in other projects and move code in a class project
   - Now write unit test

+## Spectre.Console library

+In the project `SpectreConsoleLibrary` you will find common prompts/inputs which can be copied and placed into your Visual Studio solution, reference the class project in your project and use.

+Feel free to change things like colors and text used for the prompts to what suits your needs.

 ## Solution structure